 Leverage Google to prepare for job interviews, as described in Job Interview Preparation with Smart Google Research.
-To avoid a bad situation or an employer heading for trouble, check out the 50 Google Searches to Avoid Layoffs and Bad Employers.
+To avoid an employer heading for trouble, check out the 50 Google Searches to Avoid Bad Employers and Layoffs.

 Note: Not every website is included in Google's database of Web sites.
 Some sites are not included because they are very new or are designed in a way that Google cannot see or catalog the site's contents.

 Google Maps can be a very handy way to find local employers you may not know about.
-Simply go to maps.google.com, choose your target location (if it's not already on the map), and type the kind of employer you want into the search bar.
+Simply go to maps.google.com, choose your preferred location (if it's not already on the map).
+Type the kind of employer you want into the search bar.

-The example below shows what the results page looks like when you type "accounting firms near Boston" into the search bar.
-Click on the "+" sign on the map to get a closer look at the search results and where they are located, and shift the map around to see results in different locations.
+The example below shows what the results page looks like when you type "accounting firms near Boston" (without the quotation marks) into the search bar.
+Click on the "+" sign on the map to get a closer look at the search results and where the employers are located.
+Use your mouse to shift the map around to see results in different locations.

 Click on the image below to see live search results on Google Maps.

-Click on a dot on the map, and a box will open that gives you location and contact information as well as a link to the website, plus the times the business is open (if available).
+Click on any of the red dots on the map, and a box will open that gives you the address, contact information, a link to the website, plus the times the business is open (if available).

-Because Google tries to help us find what we are searching for, it often corrects our bad spelling and typos when we type our search queries into Google's search bar.
+Because Google tries to help us find what we are searching for, the Google spell checker often corrects our misspelling and typos when we type our search queries into Google's search bar.
 Most of the time, this is a good thing.

 But, sometimes, even if what we type looks misspelled or there are many different versions of the word or other version of the search query, we want Google to find exactly what we typed into the search bar.